 Information on the prognostic model is available in the list element prognostic_info, which the method prog() can be used to extract.
 A breakdown of what this list includes, see the Value section of the rctglm_with_prognosticscore() documentation.

 In cases of seeking to conduct new studies, sample size/power analyses are vital to the successful planning of such studies.
-Here, we present implementations in this package that take advantage of power approximation formulas to perform such analyses.
+Here, we present implementations in this package that take advantage of power approximation formulas to perform analyses.

 See a more detailed walkthrough of a use case in vignette("prospective-power").